Updated: Jun 26

 I believe God loves the father in Iran, the aunt in Pakistan, the grandfather in China,...

 And when I face my own judgment, I believe He will remember the times I helped the helpless.
 The times I had compassion on others.
 The times I loved others.
 The times I obeyed Him.
 The times I gave justice to others.
 The times I was merciful and forgiving.
-And the times I wasn't.
-My future rests in Jesus.
+And the many times I wasn't.
+Thank you Jesus for taking my place.

 I hope God doesn't decide He has had enough of our actions.